 Encouraging the entrepreneurial spirit is a key to creating jobs and improving the competitiveness and economic growth throughout the Okanagan.

-However, over the last number of years the game has changed dramatically.
-There is a growing awareness in Canada that multi-faceted initiatives should be, must be developed in order to promote an entrepreneurial culture, to encourage risk taking, creativity and innovation.
+However, I’m happy to report that over the last number of years, the game has changed dramatically and there is a growing awareness in Canada that multi-faceted initiatives should be—must be—developed in order to promote an entrepreneurial culture, and to, in fact, encourage risk-taking, creativity and innovation.

-The Okanagan region and our province overall needs to foster the entrepreneurial drive on a more aggressive and thorough basis.
+As a result, the importance of entrepreneurship as one of the basic skills to be provided through lifelong learning is genuinely recognized today.
+The Okanagan needs to foster the entrepreneurial drive more aggressively and thorough.
 It needs more new and thriving firms willing to embark on creative and innovative ventures.